 As you climb the stairs, first thing you see are the many beautifully carved pillars on which the temple towers have been erected.
 As you get use to the darkness, you came to know, almost all of the building space have been efficiently used to do some brilliant carvings.
 Carvings portray some known and many unknown stories from Puranas, Ramayna and Mahabharata.Next to the hidden stairs, there is a Nandi mantapa (Pillared pavilion) with some ornate pillars.

 Nandi is a main door keeper of Mahadev, who is sitting there, focusing all of his attention to the lord.
 He is teaching us how one should focous on Parmeshwar, with all the dedication.
-Here, the monolith Nandi is ornated with some serious jewelry, competing with the pillars under which its seated.
+Here, in the Bhuleshwar temple, the monolith Nandi is ornated with some serious jewelry works, competing with the pillars under which it is resting.

 There is ArdhaMandapa or half pavilion in between Nandi and sanctum.
 Here, along with the pillars, even roof is packed with carvings.
 Yaksha are holding the roof, seating on the pillars.
 Brahma Vadinis, or celestial musicians are carved and elegantly place on the dome.
 Most of them are destroyed, but what is remained gives you the idea of their beauty.
 You can see Kirti Mukhas carved on pillars.
 A giant copper trishul (Trident), a weapon worthy only to gods, is kept in corner, ready to be wielded by Mahadev.
 As you cross this sub pavilion, few steps downwards take you to main Sanctum.